 income is up to 300% of the federal poverty level.

-previously did not have coverage with access to Medicaid's
+previously did not have access to health care coverage coverage with Medicaid's

 - Covers all eligible adults living in poverty, with those above